SeaGL/seagl.github.io/get_involved.md

 - **Promotion & Outreach**: Spreading the word about SeaGL world wide.
 - **Volunteers**: Keeping the SeaGL staff happy and recruiting new volunteers to the flock.

+## Keynote Nomination

+We encourage you to nominate someone who has been doing exciting work in the Free / Libre / Open (FLO) community!
+Keynote presenters are nominated through our [Keynote Nomination Form](https://cloud.seagl.org/index.php/apps/forms/s/fb2K987pBp4Fm7ANFAZr84EK) open to the public year round.

+Nominees need not have prior keynote experience; we are interested in both new and experienced presenters.
+In fact, two of our four keynote slots are dedicated to speakers who may be presenting on the main stage for the first time.

 ## Sponsors and Non-Profit Exhibitors

 We have a limited number of tables available for business and community partners of SeaGL 2025.